geeky-decoder/JavaConceptsCoding/Collections/src/Queue/README.md

 ## Queue
-- Queue interface extends Collection interface
+- Queue interface extends Collection interface.
-- Follows FIFO(First In First Out)
+- Follows FIFO(First In First Out).

 ## Methods
 `[Avoid using as you need to handle the exceptions these methods throw]`